-The practice began to participate in contracts so its providers would be rewarded financially for better managing patients and delivering improved clinical results.
-Since then, it has entered into more aggressive contracts ranging from contracts that offer shared savings all the way to full capitation — and not just for primary care, but all professional services.
+The practice began to participate in contracts that would allow its providers to be rewarded financially for better managing patients and delivering improved clinical results.
+Since then, it has entered into more aggressive contracts, ranging from contracts that offer shared savings all the way to full capitation — and not just for primary care, but all professional services.

 To meet clinical and financial targets, NWPC relies on a care team that is integrated through technology and manages patients using strategies that mitigate clinical risk.